caius/OrderedJobs/readme.md

 It's **not** pretty.
 And uses far less variables than it should.
 And has a magical invocation of `Array#reverse` to pass the tests.

+*The Magic/More Magic comments is homage to <http://catb.org/jargon/html/magic-story.html>*

 ## Licence

 MIT (c) Caius Durling 2011